-The proponent must assess the project's cumulative effects using the approach described in the Agency's guidance documents related to cumulative effects.
-The proponent should consult the Agency's technical guidance on Assessing Cumulative Environmental Effects under the Canadian Environmental Assessment Act, 2012 to complete its analysis.
+The Proponent must assess the Project's cumulative effects using the approach described in the Agency's guidance documents related to cumulative effects, including Assessing Cumulative Environmental Effects under the Canadian Environmental Assessment Act, 2012 to complete its analysis.
 The best practices described in this document also apply to the assessment of cumulative effects under the Act.